 Psychological Evaluation

 A psychological evaluation includes the gathering of information regarding an individual via clinical interviews, rating scales, administration of standardized assessment tools, observations, and records review.
 This information is used for diagnostic decision-making, treatment planning, referring to recommended services, and advocacy.
-I currently provide psychological evaluations for children, adolescents, and young adults (ages 2 through 22) regarding the following areas of concern:
+I currently provide psychological evaluations for children, adolescents, and adults regarding the following areas of concern:

 • Anxiety-related disorders